 - Demand Response Energy Payments are Uplift.
 Energy payments to emergency and economic demand response resources are uplift.
 LMP does not cover energy payments although emergency and economic demand response can and does set LMP.
 Energy payments to emergency demand resources are paid by PJM market participants in proportion to their net purchases in the real-time market.
-Energy payments to economic demand resources are paid by real-time exports from PJM and real-time loads in each zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month.4 - Demand Response Market Concentration.
-The ownership of economic demand response resources was highly concentrated in the first nine months of 2017 and 2018.
-The HHI for economic resource reductions increased from 7590 in the first nine months of 2017 to 7705 in the first nine months of 2018.
-The ownership of emergency demand response resources was moderately concentrated in the first nine months of 2018.
+Energy payments to economic demand resources are paid by real-time exports from PJM and realtime loads in each zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month.4 - Demand Response Market Concentration.
+The ownership of economic demand response resources was highly concentrated in 2017 and 2018.
+The HHI for economic resource reductions decreased by 40 points from 7590 in 2017 to 7540 in 2018.
+The ownership of emergency demand response resources was moderately concentrated in 2018.
 The HHI for emergency demand response committed MW was 1433 for the 2017/2018 Delivery Year and 1922 for the 2018/2019 Delivery Year.
-In the 2017/2018 Delivery Year, the four largest companies contributed 69.6 percent of all committed emergency demand response MW.
-In the 2018/2019 Delivery Year, the four largest companies contributed 77.9 percent of all committed emergency demand response MW. - Limited Locational Dispatch of Demand Resources.
+In the 2017/2018 Delivery Year, the four largest companies owned 69.6 percent of all committed emergency demand response MW.
+In the 2018/2019 Delivery Year, the four largest companies owned 77.9 percent of all committed emergency demand response MW. - Limited Locational Dispatch of Demand Resources.
 Beginning with the 2014/2015 Delivery Year, demand resources are dispatchable for mandatory reductions on a subzonal basis, defined by zip codes, but only if the subzone is defined at least one day before it is dispatched and only until PJM removes the definition of the subzone.
-Nodal dispatch of
+Nodal dispatch of demand resources in a nodal market would improve market efficiency.
+The goal should be nodal dispatch of demand resources with no advance notice required, as is the case for generation resources.
+With full implementation of the Capacity Performance rules in the capacity market starting with the 2020/2021 Delivery Year, PJM will be able million, 66.1 percent, from \$1.8 million in 2017 to \$3.1 million in 2018.